openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

     #  for use when creating port-channels for baremetal events.
     intfcfg.portchannel=no lacp suspend-individual;spanning-tree port type edge trunk

+    #- Setting the https_verify option below to True is highly encouraged
+    #  for use in a production setting.
+This secures the communication
+    #  path preventing man-in-the-middle attacks.
+The default is
+    #  currently False but will change to True from Cisco release 6.0.0.
+    https_verify=True

 .. end

 Sample configuration with vPC interfaces